 Your intranet content strategy should not be a static document, but one that is continually evolving based off insights from regularly measuring and understanding intranet performance.

-• Structured Onboarding: Develop a structured onboarding process that includes a comprehensive introduction to the intranet.
-This should cover basic navigation, key features, and essential tools.
+• Structured Onboarding: Develop a structured onboarding process that includes a comprehensive introduction to the intranet, covering basic navigation, key features, and essential tools.

-• Documentation and Guides: Provide detailed documentation and user guides that are easily accessible on the intranet.
-These should include step-by-step instructions, FAQs, and troubleshooting tips.
+• Documentation and Guides: Provide detailed documentation and user guides that are easily accessible on the intranet, including step-by-step instructions, FAQs, and troubleshooting tips.

 • Mentorship Programs: Pair new users with experienced staff members who can act as mentors.
-This peer-to-peer support can be invaluable in helping new employees navigate the intranet effectively.
+Peer-to-peer support is invaluable for helping new employees navigate the intranet effectively.

 Elcom Training Portal

-While the primary function of an intranet is to support and improve business functioning and ultimately the company bottom line, it’s also a great way to allow workers to get a bit more personal and have some fun.
+While the primary function of an intranet is to support and improve business functioning and ultimately the company bottom line, it is also a great way to allow workers to get a bit more personal and have some fun.

 A centralised sense of responsibility helps to guarantee that the intranet will not become a rudder-less ship that gets off track from its goals and stated mission.
-Yes, creating and keeping an atmosphere of shared ownership is valuable, and a collaborative model and spirit can help to facilitate this; however, a ship still needs a captain and crew.
+Yes, creating and keeping an atmosphere of shared ownership is valuable, and a collaborative model and spirit can help to facilitate this.
+A ship still needs a captain and crew.

 Intranet users should be asked for their opinions and feedback about the system regularly.
 This is one of the best ways to take the temperature of the organisation's response to and engagement with the company intranet.
 It can then be adjusted, improved and fine-tuned accordingly.

 Regularly soliciting feedback from intranet users is crucial for maintaining a dynamic and effective platform.
-Implementing structured surveys, focus groups, and suggestion boxes, enables organisations to gather valuable insights into user experiences and identify areas for enhancement.
+Implementing structured surveys, focus groups, and suggestion boxes enables organisations to gather valuable insights into user experiences and identify areas for enhancement.
+Also take on board their feedback for your intranet roadmap.

-Creating a structure and assigning tasks and roles is a start, but it’s important that the intranet governance team stays on the same page.
+Yes, and this is one of the most overlooked parts of governance in practice.
+Creating a structure and assigning tasks and roles is a start, but it is important that the intranet governance team stays on the same page.

 Holding regular meetings can help to facilitate this.
 While some think intranet governance refers to a set of documents, it is far richer and more nuanced than that.
 An intranet is digital in nature and driven by technology, but it is ultimately the people behind it that make it successful.